Sitefinity/feather-widgets/README.md

 The Feather Project
 =======

-Custom MVC widgets which are part of the Feather project.
+This repository contains custom MVC widgets which are part of the Feather project.
+Note that the current implementation is not final, that it is a subject to changes as well as breaking API changes and should not be used in production.

 # License Information